JMartinezArribas/Artificial_Intelligence_Python/README.md

 # Artificial_Intelligence_Python
-Different applications in Python of Artificial Intellingence
+Different applications in Python with Artificial Intellingence